Overlapping generations model: Dynamic inefficiency

 One important aspect of the OLG model is that the steady state equilibrium need not be efficient, in contrast to general equilibrium models where the first welfare theorem guarantees Pareto efficiency.
-Because there are an infinite number of agents in the economy (summing over future time), the total value of resources is infinite, so Pareto improvements can be made by transferring resources from each young generation to the current old generation.
+Because there are an infinite number of agents in the economy (summing over future time), the total value of resources is infinite, so Pareto improvements can be made by transferring resources from each young generation to the current old generation, similar to the logic described in the Hilbert Hotel.
 Not every equilibrium is inefficient; the efficiency of an equilibrium is strongly linked to the interest rate and the Cass Criterion gives necessary and sufficient conditions for when an OLG competitive equilibrium allocation is inefficient.

 Another attribute of OLG type models is that it is possible that 'over saving' can occur when capital accumulation is added to the model—a situation which could be improved upon by a social planner by forcing households to draw down their capital stocks.
 However, certain restrictions on the underlying technology of production and consumer tastes can ensure that the steady state level of saving corresponds to the Golden Rule savings rate of the Solow growth model and thus guarantee intertemporal efficiency.
 Along the same lines, most empirical research on the subject has noted that oversaving does not seem to be a major problem in the real world.

 In Diamond's version of the model, individuals tend to save more than is socially optimal, leading to dynamic inefficiency.
 Subsequent work has investigated whether dynamic inefficiency is a characteristic in some economies and whether government programs to transfer wealth from young to poor do reduce dynamic inefficiency.

 Another fundamental contribution of OLG models is that they justify existence of money as a medium of exchange.
 A system of expectations exists as an equilibrium in which each new young generation accepts money from the previous old generation in exchange for consumption.
 They do this because they expect to be able to use that money to purchase consumption when they are the old generation.